 A discussion of at least one significant Masonic issue as it relates to the concepts and principles presented in the text or to the activity performed.
 An analysis of concepts and principles from the text or activity as they relate to present-day Freemasonry.
 (The purpose is to relate the author’s concepts to practical problems.)

 There is no ideal or required length for the Evaluation Report.
 The report should be concise yet long enough to evaluate the text or activity fairly and completely.
-A recommended length is two to 10 pages.

 Final Research Paper